How to get started as a casino affiliate

 Tracking, attribution and analytics setup

 A robust tracking setup is non-negotiable.
-Use UTM parameters consistently, integrate network pixels or server-to-server postbacks where available, and align campaign naming conventions across channels to minimise attribution errors.
+Use UTM parameters consistently, integrate network pixels or server-to-server postbacks where available, and align campaign naming conventions across channels to minimize attribution errors.
 Define conversion events clearly: click, lead, verified action, or deposit-equivalent, depending on program definitions.

-Conversion optimisation (CRO) and testing frameworks
+Conversion optimization (CRO) and testing frameworks

 Partnership management and outreach